Rachael Herynk, DPT

 (she/her)

 Rachael has been providing pelvic health physical therapy since graduating from the University of Montana in 2011.
-She enjoys helping adults and children with incontinence & pelvic pain and women during & after pregnancy.
+She enjoys helping people with pelvic pain, incontinence, constipation, and pregnancy.

 Professional development & certifications

-Earned the Certificate of Achievement in Pelvic Physical Therapy (CAPP-Pelvic) from the American Physical Therapy Association’s (APTA) Section on Women's Health (SOWH)
+Earned the Certificate of Achievement in Pelvic Physical Therapy (CAPP-Pelvic) from the American Physical Therapy Association’s (APTA) Academy of Pelvic Health

 Accomplishments & Community Involvement